 Once you have a score for each item, you can have a fact-based, objective discussion with the team about what to include on the product roadmap.
 Of course, simply because an item has a high score doesn’t mean you add it to the roadmap.
 You still need to practice good product management, and that includes assessing many more variables than could be included in a product prioritization framework.

 The total score and rank is a composite of Benefit versus Cost and takes into account each column’s weighting.
 For example, an item with 5’s on the Benefit side and 1’s on the Cost side will calculate the maximum score.

 Which initiatives should you score?
 At ProductPlan we recommend you use this model for only big features, themes, epics, and strategic initiatives rather than smaller features.
 In other words, use the framework for evaluating the needle movers that make an impact on the strategic goals.
-We’ve made the Planning Board flexible enough that you can pull in opportunities from the backlog (Parking Lot) or items that are already on the roadmap.
+We’ve made the Planning Board flexible enough that you can pull in opportunities from the backlog (Table Layout) or items that are already on the roadmap.